vuejs/docs/src/cookbook/gradual-compositionapi-migration.md

 It is possible to use the Composition API in place of Vuex, and save yourself a dependency.
 That said, it's not exactly necessary, and like many approaches, there are tradeoffs.

 If you're using Vuex, it's very clear exactly what centralized state is being used across the application.
 Composition API is very flexible, but you may lose that implicit declaration in communication to fellow maintainers.
-Our suggestion that if you do use it as a centralized state management store, that you place it in a `store` folder, or something similarly named, so that responsibilities are clear.
+Our suggestion that if you do use it as a centralized state management store, that you place it in a `stateManagement` folder, or something similarly named, so that responsibilities are clear.

 ## Components